 - We serve as a communication and advisory resource for agencies, organizations and persons in the public and private sectors on health education issues.

 - We serve as a focus for the exploration and resolution of issues pertinent to professional health educators.

 CNHEO and Advocacy

-By 1998, the CNHEO developed a core advocacy agenda to speak with one voice on priority issues and legislation related to Health Education and that same year the first Health Education Advocacy Summit occurred in Washington, D.C.
+By 1998, the CNHEO developed a core advocacy agenda to speak with one voice on priority issues and legislation related to health education and that same year the first Health Education Advocacy Summit was held in Washington, D.C.